franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_guarantees.md

 ---

-#### Tendermint’s Reward Mechanism
+### Tendermint’s Reward Mechanism

-Tendermint’s reward mechanism works as follows:
+Tendermint's reward mechanism works as follows:

 - Once a new block is decided for height H, processes wait for _TimeOutCommit_ time to collect the decision from the other validators for H, and put them in their set _toReward_.